Montana/how2meetgirls/README.md

 " Happy coding, nice2meetu!
 ```

-## whap happens if a programming snafu happens
+## what happens if a programming snafu happens

 It happens to all of us, just open a terminal and run `killall` and go back to importing those dependencies without a `requirements.txt` file, you're a bad boy!